 Stress is a biggie when it comes to your ticker.

-Compared to our male peers, stress and mental health have more of an impact on women’s hearts.
+Compared to our male peers, stress and mental health disorders in midlife have more of an impact on women’s hearts.
 Women under 50 are twice as likely as men of the same age to have reduced blood flow to the heart after a stressful emotional event.

 A little motivating pressure before a deadline isn’t always a bad thing, but watch out for chronic stress or stress triggered by an emotional event.

-In addition, the depression and anxiety that women are more prone to can make it harder to exercise and eat healthy meals, which in turn increases heart disease risk.
+In addition, the menopause blues or depression and anxiety that women are more prone to can make it harder to exercise and eat healthy meals, which in turn increases heart disease risk.

 Whether your boss is making you miserable or your work is truly life or death, anyone who has worked in a stressful professional setting can attest to the impact a job can have on your mental and physical health.